 Update: Due to growing concerns regarding the Coronavirus, the New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their Skills requirement via live webcast, teleconference, and videoconference.
-This change is effective 3/11/20 – 10/31/20.
+This change is in effect until January 31, 2021.

 Experienced attorneys must complete a total of 24 accredited CLE credit hours during each biennial reporting cycle (the two-year period between your attorney registrations).

 - At least 4 of these 24 credit hours must be in the Ethics and Professionalism category